Atrasentan (Vanrafia): ETA-Selective Oral Drug for IgAN

 - EMA / PMDA: public information limited; EU pediatric PIP in place

-- Full approval: Week 136 eGFR slope reported 2026-02-13 (diff +2.39 ml/min/1.73m² p=0.057) + Week 132 supportive data (diff +2.59, nominal p=0.039 in SGLT2i subgroup)[6] → Novartis plans traditional approval filing in 2026.
+- Full approval: Week 136 eGFR change from baseline reported 2026-02-13 (diff +2.39 ml/min/1.73m² p=0.057) + Week 132 supportive data (diff +2.59, nominal p=0.039 in SGLT2i subgroup)[6] → Novartis plans a traditional-approval filing in 2026 (the FDA approval letter lists confirmatory-trial study completion in May 2026 and final report submission in September 2026).
 FDA expected to judge on total evidence package (UPCR + eGFR + safety)

 6. Competitive Landscape (IgAN)